NSMMS & CRASTE

 • In-space manufacturing.

-• Communication systems;
+• Pico/nano re-entry systems;

 This topic area focuses on the development and utilization of ground and flight test capabilities to support material, component, and system development.
 The renewed interest in hypersonics, as well as space access has resulted in the identification of gaps in the available test and evaluation infrastructure, as well as work force attrition.
-The aerospace community has recognized these gaps and invested funding to improve the test capability and capacity supporting flight and space system development.
+The aerospace community has recognized these gaps and has invested funding to improve the test capability and capacity supporting flight and space system development.
 These investments are focused on risk reduction to ensure that technology maturation can be adequately accomplished prior to operational fielding.
 System component T&E capabilities of interest include seekers, nose tips, leading edges, thermal protection systems, control surfaces, and propulsion systems.
 Topics covered in this session include test and evaluation capability with respect to:

 • Test and evaluation infrastructure modernization and work force development within DoD, industry, and academia;

-• Simulation of environments to address aerodynamics, aerothermodynamics, combined thermostructural, electromagnetic and radiation effects, boundary layer transition, space environments, environmental extremes, and weather encounter; and
+• Simulation of environments to address aerodynamics, aerothermodynamics, combined thermostructural, electromagnetic and radiation effects, boundary layer transition, space environments, environmental extremes, and weather encounter;

 • Ground and flight test and evaluation methodologies including digital engineering, modeling and simulation, test plan development, test fixture design, instrumentation, test diagnostics, and modeling and simulation validation.